 What’s more important, sweatpants or coffee?

 What are you teaching your children about comfort, caffeine and sanity?
 More importantly, what are they teaching you?

 I think what I’m teaching my children is that you do what you need to do to take care of yourself, because a sane, healthy you is a gift to everyone around you.
 My children teach me about perspective.
 I’ve got an 18-year-old son and a 10-year-old daughter who are on completely different ends of the personality spectrum.
 He’s calm and serious and reflective; she’s bubbly and fierce and open.
 And they’re both funny as hell.
 It’s impossible to take myself too seriously when I’m around them, and they keep me in the moment, which is where I’m supposed to be.

 I want to say something really fancy, but the truth is I always just get a nonfat latte.
 No whip.

 What advice would you give to someone who wanted to do what you did to create and grow Sweatpants & Coffee?

-Julia Park Tracey is the editorial director of Sweatpants & Coffee.
-An award-winning journalist, Julia has edited newspapers and magazines, and has been blogging since 2003.
+Julia Park Tracey is an award-winning journalist.
+She has edited newspapers and magazines, and has been blogging since 2003.
 She is the author of five books and a collection of poetry, and was recently named Best Independent Blogger and cited (Best Feature) by the San Francisco Peninsula Press Club for a Sweatpants & Coffee feature article.